 Brand Trust Isn’t Always Straightforward

 Let’s take the case of cameras.
 Do a Google search for, what’s better, Canon or Nikon?
 Pardon my language, but the majority of the results are absolute shit.
 Some people say Nikon has some better glass, but worse customer service.
+Or the opposite.
+Or DSLR is dead, only sony mirrorless cameras matter now, blah, blah, blah.
 More of Canon’s equipment is made in Taiwan, while Nikon may be made China or Thailand.
-And you’ll find competing viewpoints on both.
+Nothing but biased, competing viewpoints on both.

 Nikon, Canon, and Sony are all phenomenal camera manufacturers.
 Frankly, customer service waxes and wanes with every company out there.
 It’s true, some are more consistent than others, but to me, it’s a helpful selling point, but not a deciding factor.